flatironinstitute/CaImAn/README.md

   * /!\ if you want to launch directly the python files, please be advised that your python console still needs to be in the CaImAn folder and not somewhere else.

-# Testing
+## Testing

-* As of today, all of the commits needs to be previously tested before asking for a pull request.
+* All of the commits and pull requests need to be previously tested before asking for a pull request.
 Call 'nosetests' program from inside of your CaImAn folder to look for errors.

   ### general_test